olpeh/olpeh.github.io/_posts/2019-02-17-how-i-made-my-blog-blazing-fast.md

 - Ineffective caching
 - Slow backends

-The list is not complete, and not a scientific result, but rather how I feel about the topic.
+The list is not complete, and not a scientific result, rather a representation of how I feel about the topic.
 But as you can see, I put the slow backends as last on the list.
 In my experience backend is typically not the bottleneck, but rather the frontend is.